-4.7 Class Representatives
+4.7.
+Class Representatives

-Early in semester 1 the class will elect one or two class representatives who will liaise with the Programme Director and Programme Administrator whenever any problems arise which are of a general nature for the class.
-It is intended that formal meetings with class representatives of all postgraduate programmes will be held once a semester where any such matters can be discussed.
+Early in semester 1 the class will elect two class representatives who will liaise with the Programme Director whenever any problems arise which are of a general nature for the class.
+It is intended that formal meetings will be held once a semester where any such matters can be discussed.